 Google Keep doesn’t have a tagging system built in, but that doesn’t mean we can’t create our own.
-We have previously shown how you can secretly use hashtags to make digital searches easier and faster.
 It’s the same principle, but with a twist.

 In Google Keep, the “#” of a hashtag doesn’t really help if you want to search later.
 For example, if I tagged a note with “#MakeUseOf” and if I had written “MakeUseOf” in some other note, then searching for either term will show the other.
 This isn’t efficient search.
 Instead, you have to trick Google.
 Since it discounts the # character, replace it with a letter.